MarkoPapathimiu/Prozhekt/README.md

-# Fitness Tracker
+# Fitness Tracking

-**Fitness Tracker** is a responsive, front-end fitness tracking website that lets users create accounts, log in, track workouts, view nutrition plans, and monitor progress.
+**Fitness Tracking** is a responsive, front-end fitness tracking website that lets users create accounts, log in, track workouts, view nutrition plans, and monitor progress.
 Built using **HTML**, **CSS (Bootstrap)**, and **JavaScript**, with REST API integration for backend user and favourites management.

 ---